tinybirdco/DynamoDBExporter/readme.md

 ## Overview

-This repository contains tools and scripts designed to automate the process of exporting data from a DynamoDB table into an S3 bucket in NDJSON format.
-Once the data is exported, it then uses it to replace a named Datasource in Tinybird.
+This repository contains tools and scripts designed to automate the process of exporting data from DynamoDB table(s) into an S3 bucket in NDJSON format.
+Once the data is exported, it then uses it to replace matching named Datasource(s) in Tinybird, e.g. `mytable` in DynamoDB will replace `mytable` in Tinybird.

 ## How it Works

-1. **DynamoDB Data Export**: The primary script, executed as an AWS Lambda function, scans the specified DynamoDB table.
+1. **DynamoDB Data Export**: The primary script, executed as an AWS Lambda function, scans the specified DynamoDB table(s).
-2. **Data Transformation**: The DynamoDB item is converted to plain JSON.
+2. **Data Transformation**: Each DynamoDB item is converted from DynamoDB notation to plain JSON.
 3. **NDJSON Creation**: The transformed data is accumulated into an NDJSON formatted file.
 4. **S3 Storage**: The NDJSON file is uploaded in chunks to a pre-defined S3 bucket.
-5. **Tinybird Integration**: With the data in S3, then pushed in a *replace* operation to Tinybird.
+5. **Tinybird Integration**: With the data in S3, then pushed in a **replace** operation to Tinybird.

-The Lambda may be easily modified to handle multiple tables and Tinybird Datasources with the addition of a simple loop.

 ## Setting Up

 This script is designed to be run as an AWS Lambda function.
-It requires a DynamoDB table, an S3 bucket, and a Tinybird Workspace.
+It requires at least one target DynamoDB table, an S3 bucket, and a Tinybird Workspace.
 You will need rights to set IAM permissions in AWS and Admin the Tinybird Workspace if they are not already configured for you.

 ### S3 Configuration

 In the S3 bucket:

 - Set your bucket policy from `bucket_policy.json`, update the placeholder values as required.
-- It is not necessary to open up the bucket to public access.
+- It is **not** necessary to open up the bucket to public access.
+- Your security posture target is that a pre-signed URL may be used to download the NDJSON file(s) from the bucket.

 ### Lambda Configuration
 In the Lambda Configuration:

-- Create an Environment Variable `TB_DS_ADMIN_TOKEN` with a valid Tinybird API token with rights to create and replace datasources.
 - Set the Runtime to `Python 3.11`.
+- Set the Timeout to suit your table size.
+For a table with 10K simple items, 30 seconds is observed to be sufficient; A table with 100K complex items took 5 mins.
+- Set the maximum Memory to suit your table size.
+256MB was observed to be sufficient in our tests at 10K and 100K items.
 - Add the Access Policy in `lambda_policy.json` to the Lambda execution role, and update the placeholder values as required.

-Inside the `lambda_function.py`:
+- Create the mandatory Environment Variables to control the Lambda's behavior
+    - `TB_DS_ADMIN_TOKEN` with a valid Tinybird API token with rights to replace datasources.
+    - `DDB_TABLES_TO_EXPORT` with a comma-separated list of DynamoDB tables to export.

-- Set `DYNAMO_TABLE_NAME` to the name of your DynamoDB table.
+    - `S3_BUCKET_NAME` with the name of the S3 bucket to use for the NDJSON file(s).
+- You may also create these optional Environment Variables to control other behavior:
-- Configure `DYNAMO_REGION` to match the AWS region of your DynamoDB instance.
+    - `DDB_REGION` with the AWS region of your DynamoDB instance, if different from the Lambda's region.
-- Update `OUTPUT_BUCKET` with the name of your desired S3 bucket.
+    - `TINYBIRD_API_ENDPOINT` with the Tinybird API endpoint to use, if different from the default of `api.tinybird.co`.
-- Assign `OUTPUT_KEY` with the path and filename where the NDJSON file will be stored in S3.
+    - `DOWNLOAD_URL_EXPIRATION` with the expiration time for the pre-signed URL, in seconds.
+Default is 30 minutes.
-- Update `TINYBIRD_TABLE_NAME` with the name you want for your Tinybird table.
-- Set `DOWNLOAD_URL_EXPIRATION` if you want to to be other than 30mins

 ### Automate with a Cloud Trigger

+You can trigger the Lambda manually by submitting an empty event `{}`, but it is more useful to automate the process with a CloudWatch Event.

 To execute the Lambda function on a regular schedule: